leoronne/square-landing-page/README.md

 ## Installation :wrench:

+First you need to clone the project using `git clone https://github.com/leoronne/frontend-test-muchmore-digital.git`.

-You can install the application using `npm install` or `yarn install` on the root dir.
+Then you can install the application using `npm install` or `yarn install` on the root dir of the folder.

 <br>

 ## Test :heavy_check_mark:

-To start the application interface just run `npm start` or `yarn start` on the root dir.
+To start the application interface just run `npm start` or `yarn start` on the root dir of the folder.

 <br>